syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 average_range: Numeric values to be evaluated against the criteria and averaged.

-> Note * If range is blank or a text value, AVERAGEIF returns the #DIV/0! error value. * If a cell in criteria is empty, AVERAGEIF treats it as a 0 value. * If no cells in the range meet the criteria, AVERAGEIF returns the #DIV/0! error value.
+N> * If range is blank or a text value, AVERAGEIF returns the #DIV/0! error value. * If a cell in criteria is empty, AVERAGEIF treats it as a 0 value. * If no cells in the range meet the criteria, AVERAGEIF returns the #DIV/0! error value.